March 23, 2022

 How Does Health Care Crowdfunding work?

 CrowdHealth is revolutionizing the way people pay for their healthcare bills.
-Instead of sending money to an insurance company, our members submit funds each month into a “Health Funding Account” that is theirs.
-The money in the Health Funding Account is used to fund health events of other members in the community.
+Instead of sending money to an insurance company, our members are sending money directly to other members of the community.
+In this way they are funding humans, not health insurance.

 Here is how it works: